Trodelvy® (sacituzumab govitecan-hziy)

 The short answer1

-Your healthcare provider will give you TRODELVY by intravenous infusion, a type of injection into a vein.
-It is given 1 time each week, on Day 1 and on Day 8 of a 21-day treatment cycle.
+If you are receiving TRODELVY with pembrolizumab, your healthcare provider will give you TRODELVY into your vein through an intravenous (IV) line.
+TRODELVY is usually given 1 time each week, on Day 1 and on Day 8 of a 21-day treatment cycle.
+Your healthcare provider can give you more information about pembrolizumab.

-Before each dose of TRODELVY, you will receive medicines to help prevent you from feeling sick and being sick, also known as nausea and vomiting, and to prevent infusion-related reactions.
+Before each dose of TRODELVY, you will receive medicines to help prevent infusion-related reactions, and nausea and vomiting.

-Your healthcare provider will monitor you for side effects and may slow down or temporarily stop your infusion of TRODELVY if you have an infusion-related reaction, or permanently stop TRODELVY if you have a life-threatening infusion-related reaction.
+You will be monitored for side effects during and for at least 30 minutes after you receive each infusion of TRODELVY.
+Your healthcare provider may slow down or temporarily stop your infusion of TRODELVY if you have an infusion-related reaction or permanently stop TRODELVY if you have a life-threatening infusion-related reaction.

 Your healthcare provider will decide how long you will continue to receive TRODELVY.